 The Trustee believes that by being a responsible investor, they are managing investment risk with the aim of enhancing long-term portfolio returns, which is in the best interests of the members and beneficiaries of the Scheme.
-Beyond these requirements of responsible investing, the Trustee does not explicitly target any non-financial matters in their investment decision making.
+Beyond these requirements of responsible investing the nature of the Scheme's investments following execution of the buy-in policy, the Trustee does not proactively solicit the views of the members and beneficiaries when investing.